TheMinmusDerp/OPX-SarnusPlus/README.md

 * Nofla, Gibb, Egin, Palar, and Seri, a set of five pseudobody objects with diminished science values to fill out the system with things that reasonably should be there
 * Hypo, an analog for Hyperion orbiting beyond Tekto in a similarly inclined orbit.
 Full biome support
 * Phabus, an extremely distant outer moon and analog for Phoebe, orbiting retrograde far beyond Tekto and Hypo.
 Full biome support

-TO DO:

-* Revamps for Slate and Tekto